arcalot/arcalot.github.io/docs/arcaflow/index.md

     - Ansible’s approach to parallelization is in terms of executing the same tasks against different hosts in parallel (see “forks” and “strategy”).
 Defining different tasks to perform in parallel is more challenging.
     - Ansible is written in Python and has many dependencies on the control host, though it can be run as a container to simplify this.
     - Some modules may have system requirements for python or other dependencies on the target hosts/containers.
 (See [Ansible documentation](https://docs.ansible.com/ansible/latest/reference_appendices/faq.html#how-do-i-handle-not-having-a-python-interpreter-at-usr-bin-python-on-a-remote-machine))
+    - Ansible workflows may not be consistent or portable across bare metal and Kubernetes environments.

 ???
 "Apache Airflow"